CloutContracts/whitepaper/README.md

 The Agoric SDK is for a new kind of blockchain system known as Agoric that lets you create high-level contracts centered around liquidity using JavaScript.
 Phase 1 as mentioned, integrates its SDK.
 This will be for what will be considered more of the beta or non-production phase.

 ## Phase 2.0
-Phase 2 is the introduction of a rollup phase untop of Ethereum.
+Phase 2 is the introduction of a rollup phase on top of Ethereum.
 This is the mainnet and expansion phase.

 ### Ethereum Optimistic Rollups
 Optimistic rollups on Ethereum allow for low gas fees and expanded DAPP capabilities.